NH-RED-TEAM/RustHound/README.md

 # Limitations

-Not all SharpHound features are implemented yet.
+Not all SharpHound features are implemented yet but some are existing in RustHound and do not in SharpHound or BloodHound-Python.
 Please refer to the [roadmap](#-roadmap) for more information.

 # Description